Shinichi-Rishabh/freshersbatch-oct16/README.txt

-This is GitHub assignment section 1 for HTML files branching Added one more line
+This is GitHub assignment section 1 for HTML files branchin Added one more line